cloudmesh/cm_metric/deprecated/doc-old/source/details.rst

 The following will create a table with data produced for the month of January::

-    > fg-metric
+    > cm-metric
-    fg> clear users
+    cm-metric> clear users
-    fg> analyze -M 01
+    cm-metric> analyze -M 01
-    fg> table --type users --separator ,  --caption Testing_the_csv_table fg> quit
+    cm-metric> table --type users --separator ,  --caption Testing_the_csv_table cm-metric> quit

-Naturally you could store this script in a file and pipe to fg-metric in case you have more complex or repetitive analysis to do.
+Naturally you could store this script in a file and pipe to cm-metric in case you have more complex or repetitive analysis to do.

 Create a summary analysis for multiple month